Tripartite Monitoring Of TBTTP To Yield Benefits For Country - UrduPoint

 International Union for Conservation of Nature (IUCN) country representative Mahmood Akhtar Cheema said 'Third-Party Monitoring and Evaluation Consortium' of Ten Billion Tree Tsunami Programme (TBTTP) would yield numerous benefits for the country

-He said this while talking to media men in an event held here on Thursday.
+He said this while talking to media men in an event held here.

 Mahmood Akhtar said the Consortium which consists of IUCN, food and Agriculture Organization (FAO) and the World Wildlife Fund (WWF) would enhance credibility, public trust, meeting international reporting requirements on various multilateral environmental agreements and government's heightened commitment in transparent utilization of public funds allocated for the country's largest afforestation programme,TBTTP.